No Bake Cheesecake with Roasted Peach Jam. An easy to make vanilla no bake cheesecake, topped with incredibly flavourful roasted peach jam.

 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

-If you liked this recipe you may also like:
+If you liked this recipe, you may also like this White Chocolate Cheesecake Trifle with Summer Fruit:

 - 6 cups peeled diced peaches